Causal Machine Learning: A Survey and Open Problems: Structural Causal Models

 \Cref{eq:scm} means that, in any SCM, we have that each variable $X_i$ is caused by parent variables, and unobserved exogenous ``noise'' variables $\epsilon_i$.
 To denote that the noise variables may play a major role causally, sometimes we use the more standard random variable notation $U_i$ to represent them.
 However, exogenous variables are present in every SCM, and thus, we often omit them from causal graphs for brevity.

 Since every SCM induces a (causal) graph, it also implies the previously introduced Markov condition in \Cref{def:markov}.
-We call this the \emph{causal} Markov condition, as the DAG contains the causal relationships among variables.
+We call this the \emph{Causal Markov Condition}, as the DAG contains the causal relationships.

 \begin{thm}{Causal Markov Condition \citep{pearl2009causality}}{cmc} Every SCM $\scm$ entails a joint density $p_{\scm}(\vx)$ such that each variable $X_i$ is independent of all its non-descendants given its parents $\pa_i$ in $\gG$. \end{thm}